-Widely held criticisms of the Renova Foundation’s inability (or unwillingness) to provide an effective remedy to the victims of the disaster has been reported by the United Nations (2015 2019 2020), the Business and Human Rights Resource Centre and Conectas.
+Widely held criticisms of the Renova Foundation’s inability (or unwillingness) to provide an effective remedy to the victims of the disaster has been reported by the United Nations (2015 2019 2020), the Business and Human Rights Resource center and Conectas.
 Further, the Brazilian Federal Prosecution Office alleges fraud and abuse by Renova Foundation.

 Having examined case law relating to abuse of process, Justice Turner notes “Litigants should not be denied the right to bring a genuine subject of litigation before the court save upon a scrupulous examination of all the circumstances which leads the court to the conclusion that the claim should, nevertheless, be struck out”.
-On the facts of the case, the criticisms levelled against the proposed redress contemplated through the Brazilian proceedings are astounding and a “scrupulous examination of all the circumstances” should have revealed that the application to the English courts is not a crude pursuit for a larger pay-out, rather, it is a legally sanctioned plea for actual redress in light of the pseudo mechanisms ostensibly offered in Brazil.
+On the facts of the case, the criticisms leveled against the proposed redress contemplated through the Brazilian proceedings are astounding and a “scrupulous examination of all the circumstances” should have revealed that the application to the English courts is not a crude pursuit for a larger pay-out, rather, it is a legally sanctioned plea for actual redress in light of the pseudo mechanisms ostensibly offered in Brazil.

-Beyond this case, the judgement risks obstructing remedies for hundreds of thousands of other victims of exploitation, disregard and abuse by Transnational Corporations (TNCs).
+Beyond this case, the judgment risks obstructing remedies for hundreds of thousands of other victims of exploitation, disregard and abuse by Transnational Corporations (TNCs).
 The increasing cases of human rights violations against TNCs reflects the necessity to develop a coherent model for attribution of civil liability.

-The judgement appears to depart from established case law and precedent.
+The judgment appears to depart from established case law and precedent.
 Owusu v Jackson held that the court of an EU member state cannot decline jurisdiction where the defendant is domiciled in that member state on grounds of there being a more appropriate forum abroad.
 Moreover, the Supreme Court in Lungowe v Vedanta found that, on the facts, the Zambian claimants had a bona fide claim and a genuine intention to seek a remedy against the English company.

-By declining to exercise its jurisdiction in this case, the English Court has undermined established principles of jurisdiction and was remiss to buttress case law in favour of holding TNCs to account, through existing legal mechanisms.
+By declining to exercise its jurisdiction in this case, the English Court has undermined established principles of jurisdiction and was remiss to buttress case law in favor of holding TNCs to account, through existing legal mechanisms.